-- Providing evidence that they have QTS and are eligible to start their inductions. - Meeting with their induction tutor to agree on priorities for their programme and review these at regular intervals. - Discussing and agreeing with their induction tutor on how best to use their reduced timetable allowance to guarantee engagement with the ECF induction. - Participating fully in the agreed monitoring and development programmes. - Providing evidence of their progress against the 'Teachers' Standards'. - Raising any concerns that they have with their induction tutor as soon as practicable. - Consulting their appropriate body named contact at an early stage if there are difficulties with resolving issues with the tutor or school. - Keeping track of and participating in the scheduled classroom observations, progress reviews and formal assessment meetings. - Agreeing on the start and end dates of the induction period, including any absences, with their induction tutor. - Retaining copies of all assessment reports.
+- Providing evidence that they have QTS and are eligible to start their inductions. - Meeting with their induction tutor to agree on priorities for their programme and review these at regular intervals. - Meeting with their subject mentor in line with the requirements of the ECF programme. - Discussing and agreeing with their induction tutor on how best to use their reduced timetable allowance to guarantee engagement with the ECF induction. - Participating fully in the agreed monitoring and development programmes. - Providing evidence of their progress against the 'Teachers' Standards'. - Raising any concerns that they have with their induction tutor as soon as practicable. - Consulting their appropriate body named contact at an early stage if there are difficulties with resolving issues with the tutor or school. - Keeping track of and participating in the scheduled classroom observations, progress reviews and formal assessment meetings. - Agreeing on the start and end dates of the induction period, including any absences, with their induction tutor. - Retaining copies of all assessment reports.